 Commercial water softeners damaging hard water through sodium or potassium ions that removes hard minerals like calcium and magnesium among others.
 The calcium and magnesium deposits can damage your home’s water pipes and appliances.
 Hard water also makes your skin dry and your hair look limp because of soap and mineral residue.

 Getting a water softening system for your home or business can save you a lot of money in plumbing repairs and appliance breakdowns.
+There are lots of commercial water products available in the market.
 Although these systems can give you several benefits, there are also disadvantages to using these devices.
 Depending on your requirements, you can decide if getting a softener will be more beneficial to you or not.

 Here are some pros and cons to having commercial water softeners installed in your home or business: